RERA Act

 - Quality Assurance: Developers are responsible for the quality of construction and are obligated to rectify any structural defects within five years.

-- Escrow Account: A minimum of 70% of the project funds collected from buyers must be deposited in a separate escrow account and utilized exclusively for the construction of the project.
+- Escrow Account: A minimum of 70% of the project funds collected from buyers must be deposited into a separate escrow account and utilized exclusively for the project's construction.

 - Title of the Property: Builders are required to guarantee the title of the property, providing more security to buyers against disputes.

-- Consumer Protection: Laws are made to safeguard buyers and investors from fraud, falsehood and dangerous practices.
+- Consumer Protection: Laws are enacted to safeguard buyers and investors from fraud, deception, and unfair practices.

-- Licensing and Professional Standards: Licensing conditions warranty that only qualified professionals are allowed to operate in the real estate sector, endorsing ethical standard and safeguards for consumer.
+- Licensing and Professional Standards: Licensing conditions ensure that only qualified professionals are permitted to operate in the real estate sector, thereby endorsing ethical standards and safeguards for consumers.

-- Disputes Resolution: Several Countries offer mechanism for settling clashes among buyers and developers, making sure fast and more favourable resolutions than traditional legal proceedings.
+- Dispute Resolution: Several Countries offer mechanisms for settling disputes among buyers and developers, ensuring faster and more favorable resolutions than traditional legal proceedings.

 Non-Compliance with the Orders of RERA